pongrut/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model so that To combat the overfitting, I modified the model so that added dropout layers that can reduce the validation loss.
-However, gap between loss in training and validation is still significant difference, which shows that the model can not generalize enough to handle new inputs.Thus, I tried to add more data sets, including bad driving behavior, and the vehicle recovering from the side road into the final datasets.
+However, gap between loss in training and validation is still significant difference, which shows that the model can not generalize enough to handle new inputs.Thus, I tried to add more datasets, including bad driving behavior, and the vehicle recovering from the side road into the final datasets.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a curvature spots where the vehicle fell off the track to improve the driving behavior in these cases, I added and image augmentations process in data preprocessing step and also record more data on specific weak spots.